anonymous2738/AddiVortesAlgorithm/README.md

 lambda_rate- The rate of the number of centres in a tessellation for Poisson distribution in tessellation prior.

 YTest- Dependent variable for test (out of sample) data.
-Should have same structure as y.
+Should have the same structure as y.

 XTest- Explanatory variables for test (out of sample) data.
-Should have same structure as x.
+Should have the same structure as x.

 IntialSigma- Either "Linear" or "Naive".
 When “Naive”, a rough estimate of σ corresponds to the sample standard deviation of the transformed training response values.
 If “Linear”, the rough estimate of σ is based on the residual standard deviation from a least-squares linear regression of Y on the original X variables.

 ### Value

-RMSE- The RMSE of the out of sample estimations.
+RMSE- The RMSE of the out-of-sample estimations.

 Benchmark Real Datasets
 -----------------------------

-To import the real world benchmark datasets used in the paper in Rstudio one can run the following code:
+To import the real-world benchmark datasets used in the paper in Rstudio one can run the following code:

 ```r
 source_url("https://raw.githubusercontent.com/anonymous2738/AddiVortesAlgorithm/main/Datasets.R")